-OVERVIEW: The Kronkosky Foundation focuses on several key program areas including health and human services, and arts & culture.
+OVERVIEW: The Kronkosky Foundation focuses on several key program areas in Texas, including health and human services, and arts & culture.
 Kronkosky also runs initiatives including related to early childhood.

 IP TAKE: The foundation is open to LOIs, provided that your work benefits at least one of the four Texas counties that Kronkosky focuses on.

 For grantseekers, the process begins with submitting an LOI.
-Letters of inquiry, however, are only accepted from 501(c)(3) nonprofit organizations that are GuideStar Exchange Program Members, a free service of GuideStar.org.
-Again, the foundation has a four-county geographic restriction.
-Grantseekers working outside of this four-county region will have to make sure that the funds are spent in one or more of these counties, and benefit primarily residents of those counties.
+The foundation only accepts letters of inquiry from 501(c)(3) nonprofit organizations that are GuideStar Exchange Program Members, a free service of GuideStar.org.
+Direct general questions to the foundation staff at 210-475-2204 or firstname.lastname@example.org.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)